1

 -

-Pruning Instructions: Prune in late winter or early spring to maintain shape.
+Pruning Instructions: Prune in late winter or early spring to maintain shape and size. -

 Share